Azure/Industrial-IoT/README.md

   - GetPublishedNodes

 ### Configuration via IoTHub direct function calls
-OPC Publisher implements the following IoTHub direct method calls, which can be called when OPC Publisher runs standalone or in IoTEdge:
+OPC Publisher implements the following IoTHub direct method calls, which can be called when OPC Publisher runs standalone or in IoT Edge:
   - PublishNodes
   - UnpublishNodes
   - UnpublishAllNodes